AdamSobieski/Narratology/README.md

 * Giles, C. Lee, Clifford B. Miller, Dong Chen, Hsing-Hen Chen, Guo-Zheng Sun, and Yee-Chun Lee.
 "Learning and extracting finite state automata with second-order recurrent neural networks." _Neural Computation_ 4, no. 3 (1992): 393-405.

+* Weiss, Gail, Yoav Goldberg, and Eran Yahav.
+"Extracting automata from recurrent neural networks using queries and counterexamples (extended version)." _Machine Learning_ 113, no. 5 (2024): 2877-2919.

+* Zhang, Xiyue, Xiaoning Du, Xiaofei Xie, Lei Ma, Yang Liu, and Meng Sun.
+"Decision-guided weighted automata extraction from recurrent neural networks."
+In _Proceedings of the AAAI Conference on Artificial Intelligence_, vol. 35, no. 13, pp. 11699-11707.
+2021.

 ## Automata and Large Language Models

 Beyond performing symbol-matching or other object-processing on automata edges, some edges might consult LLMs, e.g., with natural-language questions about complex inputs such as story events.